 University of Texas at Austin

 I would like to petition a class not counting how I thought it would count towards my major requirements.
 What should I do?
 First, talk with your academic advisor preferably well before mandatory advising.
 Next, visit COFA Student Affairs Office DFA 1.103 in person and follow the steps to initiate a substitute petition.
 Remember, if you are trying to petition the core curriculum, you will have to follow the steps on the UGS petitions page.

 I am a Studio Art or VAS major and want to take a major restricted DES course - or - I am a Design major and want to take a major restricted ART course.
 How do I register for that course and does it count towards my ART/DES requirements?
-Stop by Elana's office on the last day of registration or during the first 4 class days.
-She will assist in registration if possible.
+Stop by the undergraduate advisor's office on the last day of registration or during the first 4 class days.
+The advisor will assist in registration if possible.
 Review the "Substitute Petition Policy" on the Policy + Forms link.